 - 1. Enterprise Services continues to encourage each agency to examine their respective print needs and procurement procedures and define the best tracking approach to meet their needs. - 2.
-Through the survey results and the discussions at the quarterly meetings, most agencies are supportive of tracking meaningful data to show increases in efficiencies in print practices. - 3.
+Through the survey results and the discussions at the semi-annual meetings, most agencies are supportive of tracking meaningful data to show increases in efficiencies in print practices. - 3.
 The statewide team will continue to focus on this topic to compare common metrics related to printing operations and procurement. - 4.
-In the future, it is likely that a common list of broadly defined expenditure types used by agencies that share common accounting systems and agency attributes will surface during quarterly meetings. - 5.
+In the future, it is likely that a common list of broadly defined expenditure types used by agencies that share common accounting systems and agency attributes will surface during semi-annual meetings. - 5.
 Enterprise Services and several other agencies worked with the Office of Financial Management to streamline the options related to print procurement in the existing Chart of Accounts. - 6.
 The diversity of accounting systems and reporting requirements among the different agency types and sizes creates challenges in exact apples to apples comparisons of expenditures on a statewide basis.

-The following is the print spend data reported in 2018:
+The following is the print spend data reported in 2019:

-- 69 Agencies reported print spend
+- 48 Agencies reported print spend

-- Total print cost: \$38,066,075
+- Total print cost: \$30,595,079

-- Total internal use cost \$21,120,439
+- Total internal use cost \$21,268,451

-- Total external use cost \$16,945,636
+- Total external use cost \$9,326,628